readytensor/rt_img_class_jn_alexnet/README.md

-# ResNet18 Image Classifier with Pre-Training in PyTorch
+# AlexNet Image Classifier with Pre-Training in PyTorch

 Image Classifier for the Image Classification problem category as per Ready Tensor specifications.

 ## Project Description

-Leveraging pre-trained models for image classification, this repository is an implementation for pretrained ResNet18.
+Leveraging pre-trained models for image classification, this repository is an implementation for pretrained AlexNet.

 The following are the requirements for using your data with this model:

 - The training and testing data must consist of multiple directories.
 Each directory represents a class in the classification problem with the relevant images inside the directory.
 See **/examples/mini_mnist.zip**
 - The train and test files across all different class directories must have unique names.
 The class directories must be named after the label of that class.
 - No preprocessing is required for the images.
 Necessary preprocessing steps will be applied for the data to match the format expected by the pre-trained model.

 ---

 ## Project Structure